AndriiDS/londons_fashionable_finds/README.md

 # London's Vintage and Charity Shops

 This project aims to analyse and visualise the trends and distribution of fashionable clothing stores in London.
-By leveraging open data sources and machine learning techniques, this project seeks to provide valuable insights for both customers and retailers in the fashion industry.
+By leveraging open data sources and machine learning techniques, this project seeks to provide valuable insights for both customers and retailers in the industry.

 ## Live Demo